YanbingDai/yanbingdai.github.io/index.md

 ## News

 - **[Jun.
-2024]** Our journal article about gas turbine system integrated with organic Rankine cycle is accepted to Energy.
+2024]** Our journal article about system modeling, energy and exergy analyses of a gas turbine system integrated with organic Rankine cycle is accepted to Energy.
+- **[Jun.
+2024]** Our conference paper about off-design characteristics of a gas turbine system integrated with organic Rankine cycle is accepted to ICAE 2024.
 - **[May.
-2024]** Our conference paper about about power-to-H2-to-power system is accepted to ECOS 2024.
+2024]** Our conference paper about process modeling and economic viability analysis of a power-to-H2-to-power system is accepted to ECOS 2024.
 - **[Mar.
 2024]** Our invention patent about closed air Brayton cycle is granted to IPPH (in Chinese).
 - **[Jan.
 2024]** Our software copyright about closed air Brayton cycle is registrated to CPCC (in Chinese).
 - **[Jan.
 2024]** Our journal article about open Brayton cycle is accepted to J Eng Thermophys (in Chinese).